s0tt/DeepLearning_NanoDegree/README.md

 ![Arch](demo/CNN_dog_breed.png)

 ### Dog breed classifier: Transfer learning
-The second task was creating the classifier via transfer learning.
+The second task was to create the same dog breed classifier via transfer learning.
 As reference model I choose [ResNet-50](https://arxiv.org/pdf/1512.03385.pdf) Added a linear layer with 133 outputs as final classifier.
 Without further data augmentation this resulted in a accuracy of 67% on the test set.